AtharvaBandekar/Gut_Microbiome_Paper_Reproduction/README.md

 * **Phylogenetic Tree:** The unrooted phylogenetic tree (`tree.nwk`) was derived from the authors' `rooted-tree.qza` artifact (from a QIIME 2 pipeline not fully reproducible here) by exporting it via `view.qiime2.org`.

 ## Analysis Workflow
-*(This is where you explain the steps in your R script, relating them to the paper's methods.)*
 The analysis was performed using R (version X.x.x) and RStudio, primarily leveraging the `tidyverse` and `phyloseq` packages.

 1.  **Data Loading & Initial Inspection:**